Cognet-74/TorqueClusteringPy/README.md

 It performs autonomous clustering by fast find of mass and distance peaks.

-current status: core algorithm is working but still dealing with issues in replicating all results for the complete dataset.
+current status: core algorithm is mostly working but still dealing with issues in replicating all results for the complete dataset.